 How to successfully ask your boss for vacations in 3 simple steps [+ free download]

 You’ve set your mind, you want to go explore a new country for the month of July!
 You are going to ask your boss for your time off and you feel great about it!
 Hold your horses for a minute.
-There are a few things to consider before you go ask your boss for your well-deserved vacation.
+There are a few things to consider before you go ask your boss for your well-deserved vacation days.
 First, you should think twice before picking the right time to go for your next potential destination.
 For example, going to Greece in July seems amazing but might not be the best idea as it will be full of tourists (check my tips for Greece) and you might have a big work deliverable for that month.
 Nonetheless, here are a few tips to think about before asking your boss for some time off.
 I've broken it into 3 simple steps, before you ask, while you ask, and what to do after you've asked for your time off.
+Face-to-face is always better than writing a friendly but still cold email.
+Plus, you will have more power of persuasion in person.

 Create a strategy BEFORE storming into your boss’ office